Museum 'De Vier Ambachten'

 The history of the museum.

 An agricultural exposition in the year 1927 was the occasion to start a Historical circle, intended to further the knowledge of the history of the old "Vier Ambachten", in particular of the town of Hulst and the country around Hulst.
 To this end, a museum would be of great help.
-This museum began its activities in 1929 in an ancient classroom that was build at the side of the town hall on the marketplace.
+This museum began its activities in 1929 in an ancient classroom that was built at the side of the town hall on the marketplace.
 During the Second World War the association had to stop its work and only part of the room could be used, as the other part had again become part of the school.
 In 1953 this room became too small to protect and keep the collections of the circle.
-A better shelter was the former refuge "Ten Duinen" in the Steenstraat.
+A better accomodation was the former refuge "Ten Duinen" in the Steenstraat.
 After the restoration of this building the museum was officially opened on the 2lst of April 1979.
 The museum has been named after four medieval legal districts: Boekhoute, Assenede, Axel and Hulst.

 The foundation "Stichting Museum De Vier Ambachten" is now in charge of the administration of the museum collection.
 The intention of the circle and the foundation is to maintain and to further the knowledge of the history and the historical objects of the region.
-To that end, parts of this collection are exposed permanently and temporally in variable expositions which change every year.
+To that end, parts of this collection are exhibited permanently and temporally in variable displays which change every year.
 By means of guided tours people who are interested may receive more detailed knowledge of the museum and the exposed objects.

 In the museum you will see all kind of objects concerning the famous history of the fox Renard.
 The author of this work must have lived in de surroundings of Hulst, because several places are mentioned that still exist.